 - An optional recommendation I would urge you to do is to either use brake-line wrenches or at least quality fixed wrenches to avoid rounding over the fittings.
 It is easy for an adjustable wrench to slip and round over the edge of a fitting.
 You need to tighten things firmly so they do not leak or come loose.

 I got by with the above for a number of years until I could afford to both get a bigger compressor and pay an electrician to run a 240 volt service into my shop.
-I don’t need it now but these two approaches got me buy for almost six years before I bought my current Ingersoll Rand.
+I don’t need it now but these two approaches got me by for almost six years before I bought my current Ingersoll Rand.

 If you find this post useful, please share the link on Facebook, with your friends, etc. Your support is much appreciated and if you have any feedback, please email me at email@example.com.
 Please note that for links to other websites, I may be paid via an affiliate program such as Avantlink, Impact, Amazon and eBay.